Corpus Christi, Texas: History

 Spaniard Alonso Alvarez de Pineda traveled in 1519 to this bay on the day of the religious Feast of Corpus Christi, so named the semitropical bay Corpus Christi.

-Cabeza de Vaca may have passed through Corpus Christi in the 1500s, but the first European to study the Nueces River and Corpus Christi Bay was Joaquín de Orobio y Basterr in 1747.
-A few years later, José de Escandón organized a colony of about 50 families to settle the head of the bay, though this was short-lived.
+Cabeza de Vaca and his companions may have been the first Europeans to reach Corpus Christi in the 1500s, the first documented exploration of the Nueces River and Corpus Christi Bay was conducted by Joaquín de Orobio y Basterra in 1747.
+In 1749, José de Escandón, governor and captain general of Nuevo Santander, proposed establishing a settlement called Villa de Vedoya near the mouth of the Nueces River.
+He organized a colony of about 50 families to settle the head of the bay, though this was short-lived.
+A prolonged drought and inadequate supplies caused the effort to be abandoned before settlers reached their destination.

+Additional settlement proposals followed during the late 18th century and early 19th century.
+Manuel de Escandón proposed another colony in 1787, and Spanish authorities considered relocating Nuestra Señora del Refugio Mission to the area, but these plans were never realized.
+During the 1830s, Baron Johann von Rachnitz and abolitionist Benjamin Lundy separately proposed colonies near the mouth of the Nueces River, though the effort never succeeded.

 In 1839, the first known permanent settlement of Corpus Christi was established by Colonel Henry Lawrence Kinney and William P. Aubrey as Kinney's Trading Post, or Kinney's Ranch.
 It was a small trading post that sold supplies to a Mexican revolutionary army camped about 25 mi west.

 In July 1845, U.S. troops commanded by General Zachary Taylor set up camp there in preparation for war with Mexico, where they remained until March 1846.
 About a year later, the settlement was named Corpus Christi and was incorporated on September 9, 1852.

 The Battle of Corpus Christi was fought between August 12 and August 18, 1862, during the American Civil War.
 United States Navy forces blockading Texas fought a small land and sea engagement with Confederate forces in and around Corpus Christi Bay and bombarded the city.
 Union forces defeated Confederate States Navy ships operating in the area, but were repulsed when they landed on the coast.